 We saw the Northern Lights on both nights that we spent at Guesthouse Husky.

 On our first night, we booked a Northern Lights Tour with a guide called Jouni Mannisto.
-He picked us up at the guesthouse in his van and drove us (a group of 6-8) around Ivalo and Inari searching for the Northern Lights.
+He picked us up at the guest house in his van and drove us (a group of 6-8) around Ivalo and Inari searching for the Northern Lights.
 We first stopped at the frozen lake and spent an hour or so before Jouni felt we could get better views.
 So, we drove further into the woods where we found an amazing spot to see the Northern Lights!

 Jouni also helps you with your camera settings to best capture the lights.
 He also carries his own camera, takes photos of you with the Northern Lights, and mails them to you the next day.
-We really appreciated that.
-The tour costs โฌ120/person and lasts for approximately 4 hours.
+We really appreciate that.
+The tour costs €120/person and lasts for approximately 4 hours (prices may differ).

 After dinner, we took a stroll outside Guesthouse Husky.
 It was a full moon night and everything around us covered in snow sparkled in the moonlight.